alihamid5/Adding-Virtual-Camera-For-Firefox-By-Changing-Source-Code-/README.md

 # Objective:
  1) A Virtual Camera which can run our desired video
+ 2) The Virtual Camera should be stealthy and cannot be able to detect by security system of any website, whether financial, banking, private or goverment website.
- 2) That video while running through virtual camera on on any website can be adjusted through up, down, right and left keys.
+ 3) That video while running through virtual camera on on any website can be adjusted through up, down, right and left keys.
+ 4) The flexibilty to change the video in the browser to change desired videos in virtual camera.
- 3) Physical Camera should denied or not initialized.
+ 5) Physical Camera should be denied or not initialized.

 The source code need to be change in 6 Files.
 I have Provide the complete Modified files.
 You just need to replace the files and compile the browser to use.